What is Escapism? How Films Make Us Forget Ourselves

 How Different Movie Genres Stoke Escapism

-Science Fiction and Fantasy: These genres are perhaps the most quintessential forms of escapist cinema.
+Science Fiction and Fantasy genres are perhaps the most quintessential forms of escapist cinema.
 They create worlds and scenarios far removed from everyday life, allowing viewers to explore the unknown.
 Take, for instance, Star Wars: A New Hope (1977), which transports audiences to a galaxy far, far away, filled with adventure and heroism.

 Read more about fantasy and fantasy subgenres in film.